 Finds a relative pathname with respect to basepath that names the same file or directory as path.
-Both basepath and path must be normalized (see normalize-path below).
+Both basepath and path must be normalized (except for letter case; see normalize-path below).
 If path is not a proper subpath of basepath (i.e., a subpath that is strictly longer), path is returned.